Troubleshooting the BMW Airhead Motorcycle Alternator/Charging Systems

 (or, maybe only at VERY high rpm), are usually a bad lamp, a bad lamp socket, a bad regulator, or, commonly, an open rotor or excessively worn brushes.

-Rotors can fail at cruising and higher rpm, and be OK at lower rpm.
+Rotors can fail at cruising and higher rpm, and be OK at lower rpm, and the reverse, too!

-After the /5, the printed circuit board that the GEN lamp fit into can get microscopic cracks, and the lamp connection to the board can fail.
-You can carefully repair the board....or replace it (IF you can find a replacement!).
+After the /5 (which had no printed circuit board), the printed circuit board that the GEN lamp fit into can get microscopic cracks, and the lamp connection to the board can fail.
+You can carefully repair the board....or replace it (IF you can find a replacement!.....new ones NLA).
 Do NOT yank lamps out roughly.....press on the printed material and rock the lamp out carefully.

 From 1976, many models have a connection of the battery into the electrical system located at the starter relay under the fuel tank.
-The red wires there can cause problems if there is corrosion at those connections of the relay prongs (spade connections) and socket.
+The red wires there can cause problems if there is corrosion at the connections of the relay prongs (spade connections) and socket.
 A similar problem occurs if the INSIDE of the relay box has corroded connections, from such as brake fluid or moisture.
 The problem can be as slight as just a small voltage drop, or as major as a total complete lack of electrical power.
-This is because the INTERNALS of the relay, even if the relay is NOT being actuated, have a 'jumper function'.
+This is because the INTERNALS of the relay, even if the relay is NOT being actuated for the starter motor, have a 'jumper function'.
 These larger gauge red wires, involved in the internal connection, can be cut into ...NEATLY!!...and joined permanently, which fixes the problem forever....unless there is an INternal relay corrosion problem.
 There are NO problems caused by the external jumpering, if done neatly.
-If the battery has voltage on it WHILE the lights are on (but they do not light-up), you may have a relay plug/socket problem, or inside the relay....probing with a voltmeter will tell you if power is on all red wires at the starter relay, or not.
+If the battery has voltage on it WHILE the lights are turned-on (but they do not light), you may have a relay plug/socket problem, or inside the relay....probing with a voltmeter will tell you if power is at all red wires at the starter relay, or not.
+A temporary fix, if the external spade connections are the problem, is to simply UNplug the relay, and plug it back in.

 If something fails, what are the